Cooking Gorgeous

 Instructions

-• Knead the dough on a floured surface for about 10 minutes, until it's smooth and elastic.
-Alternatively, you can use a stand mixer with a dough hook.
+• Knead the dough on a lightly floured surface for about 10 minutes, until smooth and elastic.
+You can also use a stand mixer with a dough hook.

-• Return the dough to the bowl, cover it with a clean kitchen cloth and let it rise in a warm place for about 1 hour or until it has doubled its size.
+• Place the dough back in the bowl, cover it with a clean kitchen towel, and leave it in a warm place for about 1 hour, or until doubled in size.

-• When the dough doubled its size, gently deflate it and place it on a lightly floured surface.
+• Gently deflate the dough and place it on a lightly floured surface.

-• Divide the dough into 10 equal pieces and turn them into balls.
-Place them a few centimeters apart from each other and lightly sprinkle them with flour.
+• Divide the dough into 10 equal pieces and shape each piece into a ball.

-• Transfer it to a plate and cover it with a clean kitchen towel.
+• Transfer the cooked lavash to a plate and cover it with a clean kitchen towel.

 Video